Praful-John2409/Auto-ML-with-Akkio/README.md

 To access and interact with these models, copy the links above and paste them into your web browser.

-Video demonstration for this assignment .
+Video demonstration for this assignment.
 [YouTube Video Link](https://youtu.be/VS6jWW97gqA?si=0yS3mJJFC8ADAfCF)